ICIJ/node-tika/README.md

 The available options are the following.

  - `contentType` to provide a hint to Tika on which parser to use.
+ - `outputEncoding` to specify the text output encoding.
+Defaults to "UTF-8".

 ### tika.extract(uri, [options,] cb) ###